Flagsmith/flagsmith-docs/docs/clients/javascript.md

+description: Manage your Feature Flags and Remote Config in your Javascript applications.

 This library can be used with pure Javascript, React (and all other popular frameworks/libraries) and React Native projects.
 The source code for the client is available on [Github](https://github.com/BulletTrainHQ/bullet-train-js-client).

 Example applications for Web and React Native can be found here: